Andrew Young Center for Global Leadership Overview

-The work of the Andrew Young Center for Global Leadership reflects the college's continued commitment to academic excellence and global influence.
-The Andrew Young Center will be grounded in the social justice and leadership models of Thurman, Mays, and King, and will create intellectual engagement and training opportunities for faculty, students, and the broader national and international community.
-To facilitate outcomes, The Center will be comprised of four interdependent institutes designed to provide institutional, national and international leadership in the examination of and generation of solutions for global challenges, the study of social justice based leadership, social justice activism training and the development of social change agents, and co-curricular experiences designed to prepare students for lives as global citizens and leaders.
+The Andrew Young Center for Global Leadership is comprised of four interdependent institutes designed to provide institutional, national, and international leadership competencies in the examination and generation of solutions for global challenges, the study of social justice-based leadership, social justice activism training, and the development of social change agents, and co-curricular experiences designed to prepare students for lives as global citizens and leaders.

 The symposium focuses on the parallel history of civil rights and social justice movements in the United States and Ireland and begins on October 19.

 Imperfect Parallels: The Civil Rights Movements in the USA and Ireland